tiadobatima/gpw/docs/gcp.md

 GCP stacks (or deployments configurations) look very similar to *gcloud's* configurations for *Deployment Manager*.

-GCP APIs, SDKs, and command line tool (gcloud) are a bag of cats, but a lot of the design choices GCP made closely mirror the ones this tool made, but GCP DM doesn't support one major piece of functionality: Cross stack/deployment references
+GCP's APIs, SDKs, and the command line tool (gcloud) are a very messy bag of cats, but a lot of the design choices GCP made closely mirror the ones this tool made for AWS, with the caviat that GCP DM doesn't support one major piece of functionality: *Cross stack/deployment references*

-Because the parameter mapping for the GCP DM API look so different from *gcloud's*, the choice was made to follow *gcloud's* configuration, which at least has a bit of documentation and examples avalailable, unlike the DM's API.
+Because the parameter mapping for the GCP DM API look so different from *gcloud's*, the choice was made to follow *gcloud's* configuration, which at least has a bit of documentation and examples avalailable, unlike DM's API.

-All keys for *gcloud's* DM configuration are supported, with the addition of:
+All parameters for *gcloud's* DM configuration are supported by this tool, with the addition of:

-- name (supported by API, not gcloud)
+* name (supported by API, not gcloud)
-- description (supported by API, not gcloud)
+* description (supported by API, not gcloud)
-- labels (supported by API, not gcloud)
+* labels (supported by API, not gcloud)
-- project (supported by APY, not gcloud)
+* project (supported by APY, not gcloud)
-- stack_type (required by this tool)
+* stack_type (required by this tool)

 ## Pre-requisites